pakal/rsfile/doc/native_io_concepts.rst

     - On windows, the standard call "CreateProcess()" is fine.
-    - On unix-like systems, a fork+exec is necessary: fork() alone doesn't do the whole job, as all file descriptors are ALWAYS duplicated to the child process ; only exec() can handle the closing of unwanted streams (see FD_CLOEXEC).
+    - On unix-like systems, a fork+exec is necessary: fork() alone doesn't do the whole job, as all file descriptors are ALWAYS duplicated to the child process; only exec() can handle the closing of unwanted streams (see FD_CLOEXEC).
 Note that on these systems, spawn() is usually a wrapper around fork+exec, so it should work too.